 Are you looking for a hotspot destination for an amazing family vacation?
-Well, Cannery Row, Monterey, California just may be the spot for you- but only if you love beautiful oceanside scenery, fabulous food, adorable shops, sunny skies, and listening to the ocean waves as you relax and explore.
+Well, Historic Cannery Row, Monterey, California just may be the spot for you- but only if you love beautiful oceanside scenery, fabulous food, adorable shops, sunny skies, and listening to the ocean waves as you relax and explore.
 I just got back from a Cannery Row press trip and I really enjoyed the opportunity to become familiar with all that Cannery Row has to offer and to scope the place out for a family visit.
-Here I will share with you a bit about Monterey Bay, Cannery Row, and things to do during your family vacation.
+Here I will share with you a bit about Monterey Bay, Cannery Row, and family-friendly activities to enjoy during your family vacation.

 If you are a history or literature buff, you will love that this is John Steinbeck’s Cannery Row!
-If you are a marine biology lover, you will love exploring the Monterey Bay, Cannery Row coastline and catching glimpses of sea otter, sea lions, harbor seals, star fish, and sea anemones.
+Marine biology lovers will love exploring the Monterey Bay, Cannery Row coastline and catching glimpses of sea otter, sea lions, harbor seals, star fish, and sea anemones.
 If you a nature lover, you will enjoy the sun, unusual vegetation, and the trails.
-If you are just a lover or all things good in life, well then you will enjoy the shops, fine dining, and gorgeous ocean views.
+Lovers or all things good in life will enjoy the shops, fine dining, and gorgeous ocean views.

-Cannery Row Weather
+Monterey Bay Cannery Row Weather

 During spring and summer the weather in Monterey is typically clear and sunny with temperatures right around 70 degrees.
 For more detailed weather info check weatherspark.com Because Cannery Row is located bayside, it has temperate weather, perfect for outdoor exploration and family friendly activities.